What is in this leaflet

 Implanon NXT is used to prevent pregnancy.

-Implanon NXT is placed directly under the skin of the non-dominant upper arm.
+Implanon NXT is placed directly under the skin at the inner side of the non-dominant upper arm.

 Implanon NXT prevents pregnancy in two ways: